 These are designed to give a broad overview of a subject area or to look at one specific aspect of a topic.
 They are generally held over lunchtimes, are free of charge and open to members only.

 Our online training offering currently consists solely of modules in the ethics and compliance arena, but we are currently developing other topics on broader business intelligence/market research themes.

 The BHBIA currently offers three core online training programmes free of charge:

 - Legal and Ethical Guidelines for Market Researchers

-BHBIA members have the opportunity to take a Competency Test to assess their knowledge and on passing the test are issued with a Certificate of Competency which needs to be renewed annually, by 31st October each year.
-Successful completion of both programmes is recommended for all personnel involved in market research in the UK.
+BHBIA members have the opportunity to take a Competency Test to assess their knowledge in each of these areas and on passing the test are issued with a Certificate of Competency which needs to be renewed annually, by 31st October each year.
+Successful completion of the relevant programmes (depending on job role) is recommended for all personnel involved in business intelligence in the UK.